Molecular Pathology

 Factors known to significantly affect performance of examination or interpretation of results: both fresh and formalin-fixed tissue samples can be submitted to the lab for genetic analyses.
 If submitting fresh tissue, the sample must be transported promptly to the laboratory on ice.
 Fixed tissue specimens require prompt, adequate fixation.
 Tissue should be placed into an adequate volume of fixative (10X the volume of the sample) as soon as possible after excision to protect against the deleterious effects of cold ischemia on molecular protocols (alteration of levels of gene expression at the RNA and protein level).

-It is recommended that sections for ISH analyses are mounted onto Superfrost Plus sialinized slides.
+It is recommended that sections for ISH analyses are mounted onto Superfrost Plus or TOMO sialinized slides.
 Artefacts associated with the use of other adhesive slide types can impede interpretation.

 DNA quality is compromised by the use of acid fixatives and decalcification reagents and this must be borne in mind when submitting samples for molecular analyses.